-In Africa, the Office of International Programs has approved Study Abroad programs in Botswana, Cameroon, Egypt, Ghana, Kenya, Madagascar, Mali, Morocco, Namibia, Niger, Senegal, South Africa, and Tanzania.
+In Africa, the Office of International and Intercultural Student Programs has approved Study Abroad programs in Botswana, Cameroon, Ghana, Kenya, Madagascar, Morocco, Rwanda, Senegal, South Africa, and Tanzania.

 Barnard participates in a Visiting International Students Program (VISP) Partnership with the University of Ghana.

 In March 2011, Barnard hosted its annual Global Symposium in Johannesburg, South Africa.

 Selected Barnard faculty research is being conducted on material from the Congo and Nigeria.

 Recently, a Barnard faculty member took students on short term research trips to Ghana.

 As a result of an international fellowship or scholarship, students have researched in Botswana, Burkina Faso, Cameroon, Egypt, Ghana, Kenya, Madagascar, Mali, Senegal, South Africa and Tanzania.